-The Rise of Medical Experts in Enlightenment France
+The Rise of Medical Experts in the French Atlantic World

 Love & Loss

-Meghan is also continuing her research into the culture of sentimentalism and history of emotions through a series of articles.
+I am also continuing my research into the culture of sentimentalism and history of emotions through a series of articles.
 The first considers how Pierre Choderlos de Laclos, author of Dangerous Liaisons, used material objects to stay connected to his beloved wife and children while he was in prison during the Terror.
+This article appeared in Eighteenth-Century Studies.
 The second investigates Denis Diderot's relationship with his mistress Sophie Volland and in particular his attempts to incorporate her sister (who was also her lover) into a stable love triangle.